 - Students who have completed a two-year CEGEP DEC (Diploma) will earn a total of 10 credits.
-These will consist of Science and Arts course equivalencies as reviewed and approved by faculty, and unallocated Arts or Science in Arts credits. - Students who have not completed a two-year CEGEP DEC (Diploma) but have earned at least 12 CEGEP credits (excluding physical education credits) may earn up to a total of 10 credits.
-These will consist of Science and Arts course equivalencies as reviewed and approved by faculty, and unallocated Arts or Science in Arts credit based on evidence that the given CEGEP course(s) earns credit at any Canadian University.

-- Students who have not completed a two-year CEGEP DEC (Diploma), nor a minimum of 12 CEGEP credits, may earn up to a total of 10 credits consisting of Science and Arts credits as reviewed and approved by faculty. - Students who have successfully completed the Government of Québec Ministry of Education Examination of College English (épreuve uniforme) will be considered to have met their first year literature requirement (2 credits).
+These will consist of Science and Arts course equivalencies as reviewed and approved by faculty, and unallocated Arts or Science in Arts credits. - Students who have not completed a two-year CEGEP DEC (Diploma) may earn up to a total of 10 credits.
+These will consist of Science and Arts course equivalencies as reviewed and approved by faculty, and unallocated Arts or Science in Arts credit based on evidence that the given CEGEP course(s) earns credit at any Canadian University. - Students who have successfully completed the Government of Québec Ministry of Education Examination of College English (épreuve uniforme) will be considered to have met their first year literature requirement (2 credits).
 Students who have completed at least four CEGEP literature courses in English or French literature with a grade of C or higher in three of the four courses and a C- in the fourth course will earn one unallocated Arts credit.
 If they have earned a C or higher in all four courses, they will earn 2 unallocated Arts credits.
-These credits may be used to meet the literature requirements of the B.M.A.Sc.
-Honours, B.M.A.Sc., and General thirty credit degrees.
+These credits may be used to meet the literature requirements of the BMASc Honours, BMASc, and General thirty credit degrees.
 Students in any other degree meeting these criteria may request to write a challenge exam to meet their first year literature requirement.